Reduce Rendering Times in Premiere Pro

 We can’t use the default previews to speed up the export but we can make Premiere generate high-quality previews.
 In the sequence settings, just set a custom editing mode that reflects the characteristics of the source material we are working on.

-This will allow us to manually set the type of codec we want to use for the premieres.
-We choose a high quality codec (for example ProRes) at the same resolution as the sequence.
+This will allow us to manually set the type of codec we want to use for the previews.
+We choose a high-quality codec (for example ProRes) at the same resolution as the sequence.
 The settings can be saved as a personal preset and reused for other sequences in the future.

 If we have to export the file in the same format as the previews (in the example ProRes 1920 x 1080) we can enable the match sequence settings option and the export will be even faster.